Yasuo Yamada: Later years

-In the spring of 1993, Yamada was hospitalised for hypokalemia.
-From around this time, he became ill and was repeatedly hospitalised and discharged due to difficulty walking.
+In 1994, Yamada was hospitalized for hypokalemia.
+From around this time, he became ill and was repeatedly hospitalized and discharged due to difficulty walking.
 More and more recordings in his later years were done sitting down.

-At 3:30 pm on February 17, 1995, he collapsed at home due to a brain hemorrhage and was transferred to Tokyo Metropolitan Ebara Hospital.
-His family tended to him every day, but Yamada's condition suddenly worsened after they were withdrawn on the night of the 18th, and he died at 6:35 am on March 19.
-His remains were placed in Tama Cemetery.
+On February 17, 1995, he collapsed at home due to a brain hemorrhage and was transferred to Hospital.
+His family tended to him every day, but Yamada's condition suddenly changed after the withdrawal on the night of March 18, and he died on March 19 at the age of 62.